Two-colored Bolete

 The stalk is solid, hairless, 2 to 6 (5 to 15 cm) long, and to 1¼ (1.5 to 3.0 cm) thick.
 It is club-shaped at first, widest at the bottom.
 At maturity, the base is tapered but the stalk is otherwise more or less equal in thickness from there to the top.
 It is mostly red to purplish-red, bright yellow just near the top.
 The surface is usually not covered with a network of fine ridges (reticulate) but is sometimes slightly reticulate just near the top.
 It does not bruise when handled.
 The mycelium at the base of the stalk, which can be seen by brushing the dirt away, is yellow or sulfur-yellow.

 The flesh is thick and pale yellow.
 When sliced, it usually develops pale blue stains erratically, sometimes it does not change color, rarely it moderately turns blue.
 It is edible, but some people may have gastrointestinal upset after eating.
-However, it closely resembles the poisonous Curry Bolete (Boletus sensibilis).
+Also, it closely resembles the poisonous Curry Bolete (Boletus sensibilis).
 For both of these reasons, it is best avoided.

 The spore print is olive-brown.